Student lending

 Student loan repayment

-Paying back your student loans can be overwhelming, but there are many different paths through repayment.
-Learn which might be right for you.
-Here, we offer information about federal loan repayment options and resources to help you navigate the process.
+Paying back your student loans can feel overwhelming, but there are many different paths for repayment.
+Here, we offer basic information about options for repaying your federal loans, and resources to help you navigate the process.
+For more detail, please consult the linked sources at the end of each chapter of this guide.

 Overview of federal loan repayment options

-You can choose a repayment plan for your student loans.
-Plans have many different features, so think carefully about what makes the most sense for you and your finances.
-If your circumstances change after you enter repayment, you have the right to switch to a different payment plan (although some plans might not be available to you).
+Different plans for repaying federal loans have different features and obligations, and some plans have eligibility requirements, so think carefully about what makes the most sense for you and your finances.
+If your circumstances change after you begin repayment, you might be able to switch to a different payment plan (although some plans might not be available to you).

 There are two types of federal student loan repayment plans:

-• Traditional plans, in which your monthly payment is determined only by the amount of debt and the repayment term.
+- Traditional plans, in which your monthly payment is determined only by your debt amount and repayment term.

 For more detailed information on IDR: